uspki/policies/certificate-policy.md

 #### 7.1.2.2 Subordinate CA Certificate
 a. certificatePolicies (required)

-    This extension SHALL be present and SHOULD NOT be marked critical.
+- This extension SHALL be present and SHOULD NOT be marked critical.

-    certificatePolicies:policyIdentifier (Required)
+- certificatePolicies:policyIdentifier (required)

 b. cRLDistributionPoints (required)

-    This extension SHALL be present and SHALL NOT be marked critical.
+- This extension SHALL be present and SHALL NOT be marked critical.
 It SHALL contain the HTTP URL of the CA's CRL service.
 The HTTP URL included must be publicly accessible on the Internet.

 c. authorityInformationAccess (required)

-    This extension SHALL be present.
+- This extension SHALL be present.
 It SHALL NOT be marked critical, and it SHALL contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
 It SHALL also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
 At least one instance of the Id-ad-caIssuers accessMethod (accessMethod = 1.3.6.1.5.5.7.48.2) must be publicly accessible on the Internet and the artifacts served shall be in a BER or DER encoded "certs-only" CMS message as specified in [RFC2797]

 d. basicConstraints (required)

-    This extension SHALL be present and SHALL be marked critical.
+- This extension SHALL be present and SHALL be marked critical.
 The cA field SHALL be set true.
 The pathLenConstraint field SHALL NOT be present.

 e. keyUsage (required)

-    This extension SHALL be present and SHALL be marked critical.
+- This extension SHALL be present and SHALL be marked critical.
 Bit positions for keyCertSign and cRLSign MUST be set.
 If the Subordinate CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set.

 f. nameConstraints (required)

-    This extension SHALL be present.
+- This extension SHALL be present.
 This extension SHALL be marked critical.
 See section 7.1.5.

 g. extkeyUsage (required)

-    This extension SHALL be present.
+- This extension SHALL be present.
 This extension SHALL be marked non-critical.

-    All Subordinate CA Certificates are to be Technically constrained in accordance with section 7.1.5.
+- All Subordinate CA Certificates are to be Technically constrained in accordance with section 7.1.5.
 The value id-kp-serverAuth [RFC5280] MUST be present, and the id-kp-clientAuth [RFC5280] MAY be present.

-    Other values MAY be present consistent with use for server authentication, with approval by the FPKI PA.
+- Other values MAY be present consistent with use for server authentication, with approval by the FPKI PA.

 h.
 Subject Information / Subject Distinguished Name (required)

-    See Section 7.1.4.3.1
+- See Section 7.1.4.3.1

 #### 7.1.2.3 Subscriber Certificate
 a. certificatePolicies (required)

-    This extension SHALL be present and SHOULD NOT be marked critical.
+- This extension SHALL be present and SHOULD NOT be marked critical.

     *   certificatePolicies:policyIdentifier (Required)